REANNZ/tuakiri-doc/identity_providers/installing_a_shibboleth_3_x_idp.md

 *   Note also that the SharedToken value depends on the IdP entityID - which could be picked up from the environment, but is better set in the configuration.
 *   Database reconnection

+    > **Note**
-    Earlier versions of this documentation were instructing to adjust the JdbcURL to set the `"autoReconnect=true"` option and the `wait_timeout` session variable.
+    > Earlier versions of this documentation were instructing to adjust the JdbcURL to set the `"autoReconnect=true"` option and the `wait_timeout` session variable.
+    >

-    Version 1.8.2 of arcs-shib-ext, released on August 1st, 2016, introduces settings for configuring connection testing on checkout in the DataSource.
+    > Version 1.8.2 of arcs-shib-ext, released on August 1st, 2016, introduces settings for configuring connection testing on checkout in the DataSource.
 These are now included in the example above - and with these settings in place, it is no longer necessary to set the increased wait\_timeout OR the autoReconnect option.

 *   Add attribute definition to attribute-resolver.xml (auEduPersonSharedToken)